vdhamer/Photo-Club-Hub/.github/README.md

 ### Waalre

 Photo Club Waalre is a photography club named after Waalre, a town in the south of The Netherlands.
 Its members meet since 1988, mainly to critique each other’s photos.

-The name of the photo club will probably disappear from the app's name at some point.
+The name of the photo club may disappear from the app's name at some point.
-This would help stress that the app supports *multiple* photo clubs rather than just one.
+This would stress that the app can support *multiple* photo clubs rather than just one.

 ### The Portfolio Concept